-As we have turned over yet another chapter in our lives and welcome 2022, we all have made plans for the New Year.
+As we have turned over yet another chapter in our lives and welcome 2022, we have already made plans for the New Year.
 Year on year, we set New Year’s resolutions.
 Some may wish to improve their wellbeing perhaps, some may wish to work on their fitness level, some may wish to take up a new hobby, some may wish to improve their performance, or some may even wish to be more creative!
-We all put in effort to ensure we are looking after our mind and body wellness.
-In order to achieve this, we are constantly scrolling internet looking for information related to healthy living, diet plans and new recipes.
-Or to keep ourselves amused, we are constantly checking for new activities, entertainment or checking new holiday destinations and when nothing else is available to fill our time, there is social media!
+We all put in lot of effort to ensure we are looking after our mind and body.
+In order to achieve this, we are constantly scrolling internet looking for information related to healthy living, diet plans, newer recipes.
+Or to keep ourselves amused, we are constantly checking for new activities, entertainment or checking new holiday destinations.
+And when nothing else is available to fill our time, there is social media!
 Instagram, Facebook, Twitter keeping us so occupied day in and day out that little do we realise our brains are constantly on the go.
-Every waking minute is spent ensuring we are kept busy all the time – constantly working, planning, making decisions or making choices.
-Our brain needs a break too!
+Every waking minute is spent ensuring we are kept busy all the time – constantly working, planning, making decisions or making choices, without even realising our brain needs a break too!

 Approximately 12 to 60 thousand thoughts cross our mind daily and 80% of these are felt to be negative and 95% are repetitive!
+These recurring thoughts make us go over and over the past events.
 These repetitive and negative thoughts are the ones which limit our ability to fully achieve our potential.
-So apart from indulging in practicing mindfulness, visiting a gym, spending some time in nature or going for a walk, what else can you do improve your cognitive functioning ?
+So apart from indulging in practicing mindfulness, visiting a gym or going for a walk, what else can you do improve your cognitive functioning?

 ‘Do Nothing!’
 Yup, you heard it right!